-The peak end-of-day aggregate concentration of credit exposure to individual counterparties has been calculated by determining the maximum end-of-day aggregate amount of credit exposure over the relevant six month period and then dividing the amount by the Banking Group's common equity tier one capital as at 30 June 2021.
+The peak end-of-day aggregate concentration of credit exposure to individual counterparties has been calculated by determining the maximum end-of-day aggregate amount of credit exposure over the relevant six-month period and then dividing the amount by the Banking Group's common equity tier one capital as at 30 June 2022.

-Number of Exposures As at June 2021 Number of Exposures Peak End-of-Day over 6 Months to June 2021 Exposures to banks With a long-term credit rating of A- or A3 or above, or its equivalent: 10% to less than 15% of CET1 capital 1 - 15% to less than 20% of CET1 capital - 1 20% to less than 25% of CET1 capital - - With a long-term credit rating of at least BBB- or Baa3, or its equivalent, and at most BBB+ or Baa1, or its equivalent - Exposures to non-banks Total number of exposures to non-banks that are greater than 10% of CET1 capital - - With a long-term credit rating of A- or A3 or above, or its equivalent - - With a long-term credit rating of at least BBB- or Baa3, or its equivalent, and at most BBB+ or Baa1, or its equivalent - -
+• Number of Exposures Peak End-of-Day over 6 Months to June 2022

+Exposures to banks

+With a long-term credit rating of A- or A3 or above, or its equivalent:

+10% to less than 15% of CET1 capital - -

+15% to less than 20% of CET1 capital 1 1

+20% to less than 25% of CET1 capital 1 1

+With a long-term credit rating of at least BBB- or Baa3, or its equivalent, and at most BBB+ or Baa1, or its equivalent - -

+Exposures to non-banks

+Total number of exposures to non-banks that are greater than 10% to less than 15% of CET1 capital that do not have a long-term credit rating.
+1 1